Senna alexandrina: Traditional medicine

 Historically, Senna alexandrina was used in the form of senna pods, or as herbal tea made from the leaves, as a laxative.
-Traditional medicine has used senna extracts since at least the 1950s as a laxative.
+Traditional medicine has used senna extracts since ancient times as a laxative.
 It also serves as a fungicide.

 Potential for liver damage

 Senna products contain anthraquinones, which if ingested can cause liver disease.
 The active ingredients are several senna glycosides which interact with immune cells in the colon.
 If accidentally ingested by infants, it can cause side effects such as severe diaper rash.